Land0fChocolate/NewEmeraldRomHack/README.md

 - Steven is back to being champion and Wallace back to being a gym leader.
 - Prof Birch is chased by a Poochyena instead of a Zigzagoon, just like in Ruby/Sapphire.
 - Map changes, including new areas to explore that have new Pokemon (post game).
+- Legendary and Mythical Pokemon can be repeatedly acquired.
-- Battle Frontier has its opponent Pokemon list updated.
+- Battle Frontier has its opponent Pokemon list updated with new Pokemon, new items and new moves.
 - Battle Palace is now inverse battle themed.
 - Graphical updates to existing overworld sprites and environments.
 - New overworld sprites and graphics.